Goodsell History, Family Crest & Coats of Arms

 Early Origins of the Goodsell family

-Another 279 words (20 lines of text) covering the years 1505 and 1556 are included under the topic Early Goodsell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Goodsell research.
+Another 105 words (8 lines of text) covering the years 1505 and 1556 are included under the topic Early Goodsell History in all our PDF Extended History products and printed products wherever possible.

 Goodsell Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Goodsell include Godsell, Godsall, Goldsalde, Godseel, Godsel, Godsalve and many more.